nobodyisnobody/write-ups/LINE.CTF.2022/pwn/simbox/README.md

 When we reach position 73, (the 73th "list=" value), we will overwrite the "pos" counter,

-so me must take care of the value we will write to it..
+so we must take care of the value we will write to it..

 it will help us , to "jump" directly to the return pointer value on stack, at position 79.